 Full details of the SCQF can be obtained on www.scqf.org.uk

 Linkage to the SCQF adds to the status of the qualifications and identifies the relationship with other qualifications in terms of learning outcomes and complexity.
 It may also be possible for individuals to transfer credit, where relevant, between PDQB qualifications and other music qualifications, as well as assist progression to higher level qualifications associated with Piping or Pipe Band Drumming (i.e. degree level qualifications taken through the Royal Conservatoire of Scotland (formerly RASMD)).

 National accreditation and SCQF linkage should also facilitate credit links between PDQB qualifications and national systems in other countries.

 Relationship between PDQB Qualifications and former Institute of Piping/RSPBA Qualifications

 These qualifications no longer exist.
-Only the PDQB qualifications are now available from the 5 partner organisations.
+Only the PDQB / SQA qualifications are now available from the 5 Approved Centres.